SbudahNkoane/FitnessApp/README.md

 1. MVVM design: Using the mvvm architecture allows for separation of concerns and an easier way to structure your code and debug
 2. Repository Pattern: This pattern allows for coding to an interface which is much cleaner and organized.
 Concrete classes are created and they implement interfaces.

+## Data Visualisation (In Progress)
+Packages: Syncfusion.Maui.Chart and Microchart.Maui
+This is still on going, Chart was implemented, but the chart builds on the screen with no data

 ## Getting Started
 1. Clone this repository to your local machine.
 2. Create a Mock API on your favourite website